 The idea of the The Travelling Teacup was born while living in England and I had to arrange a baby shower for a friend.
 An afternoon tea (or high tea as more commonly known, see note below) was the perfect theme for women to get together and feel like ladies again while sipping tea out of vintage fine bone china teacups and thinking of bygone eras.
 I started collecting fine bone china trios and tea sets from all over England and by the time we had to pack up our home to return to South Africa I had collected more than 200 trios.

 The teacups travelled all the way by boat from England to their new home in South Africa.
-They now live in Pretoria but they still love to travel.
+They now live in Johannesburg but they still love to travel.
 They have also been joined by a variety of vintage decor items that compliments a tea party.

 And every now an again an old lost friend joins them as I collect more fine bone china trios that were made in England.